 Break-and-burn double reads of 1788 otoliths were performed by both the CAP and the SWFSC lab combined.
 Additionally, 100 otoliths were read both by surface and break-and-burn methods.
 An ageing error estimate was made based on these double reads using a computational tool specifically developed for estimating ageing error (Punt et al. 2008), and using release 1.0.0 of the R package nwfscAgeingError (Thorson et al. 2012) for input and output diagnostics, publicly available at: https://github.com/nwfsc-assess/nwfscAgeingError.
-The maximum aged fished read by the surface reading method was 10 years and the cross otolith reads between the surface and break-and-burn ageing methods showed limited variation.
+The maximum aged fish read by the surface reading method was 10 years and the cross otolith reads between the surface and break-and-burn ageing methods showed limited variation.
 Therefore, a unique ageing error was not created for surface read otoliths.
-A non-linear standard error was estimated by age where there is more variability in the estimated age of older fish was estimated for each reading lab (Table 19, Figure 38).
-The SWFSC labs were estimated to be biased relative to the CAP read otoliths with a constant CV across age.
+A non-linear standard error was estimated by age where there is more variability in the estimated age of older fish was estimated for each reading lab (Table 20 and Figure 39).